Our department is committed to protecting user privacy.

 As part of the Queensland Government, this department has responsibilities under the Information Privacy Act 2009 regarding the collection, use, storage and disclosure of personal information.
 The Act also provides access and amendment rights for personal information held by the department.

-Information about the types of personal information the department holds is contained in our privacy guide which is currently under review pending the changes to the department’s structure and functions.
-For information regarding your rights under the Information Privacy Act 2009, how to obtain access to a document containing personal information and the process for lodging a privacy complaint please email email@example.com.
+Information about the types of personal information the department holds is contained in our privacy guide.
+For information regarding your rights under the Information Privacy Act 2009, how to obtain access to a document containing personal information and the process for lodging a privacy complaint please email firstname.lastname@example.org.

 Links to other sites